-The fact that J is constant when $i{\rm M} = 0$, implies that solutions close to the invariant manifolds of the cylinder have a constrained drift in eccentricity: it ranges from e = 0 (close to the cylinder) to close to the already mentioned $e{\rm max}$ (close to the "first" homoclinic point), which depends on J.
+(close to the cylinder) to close to the already mentioned $e{\text{max}}$ (close to the "first" homoclinic point), which depends on J.

 When $i{\rm M} > 0$ but still small enough the dynamics changes drastically.
-Indeed, in Section 6, we construct solutions of the full Hamiltonian \mathcal{K} in (4.1) such that the action J undergoes big changes.
-Equivalently, we construct solutions of the Hamiltonian \mathcal{H} in (3.5) with energy drift.
+Indeed, in Sect.
+6, we construct solutions of the full Hamiltonian $\mathcal{K}$ in (4.1) such that the action J undergoes big changes.
+Equivalently, we construct solutions of the Hamiltonian $\mathcal{H}$ in (3.5) with energy drift.
 These solutions travel along the resonance (3.3) and therefore, while increasing energy along the resonance, they perform larger homoclinic excursions which lead to larger oscillations in eccentricity.

-The achievement of this drift is given by an Arnold diffusion mechanism, which relies on the normally hyperbolic invariant manifold and the associated invariant manifolds and scattering maps (see Section 4.2).
-Indeed, classical Fenichel Theory (see [23]) implies that the normally hyperbolic invariant cylinder of the Hamiltonian \mathcal{H}{CP} in (4.3) persists for $i{\rm M}$ small enough and the same happens for the associated stable and unstable invariant manifolds (see Figure 1-right).
-Moreover, all the objects are regular with respect to $i{\rm M}$.
-This implies that the transverse intersections present in the case $i{\rm M} = 0$ are also persistent and the associated scattering maps are also smooth with respect to $i{\rm M}$.
+The achievement of this drift is given by an Arnold diffusion mechanism, which relies on the normally hyperbolic invariant manifold and the associated invariant manifolds and scattering maps (see Sect.
+4.2).
+Indeed, classical Fenichel theory (see Fenichel 1971) implies that the normally hyperbolic invariant cylinder of the Hamiltonian $\mathcal{H}{CP}$ in (4.3) persists for $i_M$ small enough and the same happens for the associated stable and unstable invariant manifolds (see Fig. 1-right).
+Moreover, all the objects are regular with respect to $i_M$ .
+This implies that the transverse intersections present in the case $i_M = 0$ are also persistent and the associated scattering maps are also smooth with respect to $i_M$ .

 We use the scattering maps to construct what is usually called a pseudo-orbit.
 That is, a sequence of concatenated "pieces of orbits".
-More precisely, this pseudo-orbit is formed by pieces of orbits in the cylinder (that is, pieces of orbits of what is usually called the inner dynamics) which are connected by heteroclinic orbits (see Figure 2left).
-Recall that a point in the cylinder Q{-} is mapped to a point Q{+} by the scattering map if there is a heteroclinic orbit of the Hamiltonian (4.1) between them.
+More precisely, this pseudo-orbit is formed by pieces of orbits in the cylinder (that is, pieces of orbits of what is usually called the inner dynamics) which are connected by heteroclinic orbits (see Fig. 2-left).
+Recall that a point in the cylinder $Q{-}$ is mapped to a point $Q{+}$ by the scattering map if there is a heteroclinic orbit of the Hamiltonian (4.1) between them.
 Thus, to construct a pseudo-orbit one has to understand how to "combine" the inner dynamics (the flow restricted to the cylinder) and the scattering map (in occasions also called outer map) to achieve drift in J.